Thomas Denis O'Rourke

 - 2006.
 "Lessons learned for ground movements and soil stabilization from the Boston Central Artery."
 Journal of Geotechnical and Geoenvironmental Engineering 132 (8): 966-989. .

 - 2003.
 "Lessons Learned from the World Trade Center Disaster About Critical Utility Systems".
 Beyond September 11th: an Account of Post Disaster Research.
 269-292.
 Boulder: Natural Hazards Research and Applications Information Center. .

 - Elected Member to the National Academy of Engineering (National Academy of Engineering) 1993

 - AAAS Fellow (American Association for the Advancement of Science) 2000

 - Elected International Fellow (Royal Academy of Engineering (U.K.)) 2014

 - Distinguished Member (American Society of Civil Engineers (ASCE Highest Distinction)) 2014

-- George Housner Medal (Earthquake Engineering Research Institute (EERI)) 2015
+- Selected by EERI Board of Directors to receive the George W. Housner Medal (Highest U.S. honor for earthquake engineering) (Earthquake Engineering Research Institute (EERI)) 2015

 - BS (Civil Engineering), Cornell University, 1970